drangara/MFIX-Exa/docs/source_docs/inputs/InputsTimeStepping.rst

 ---------------------

-There are several ways that the inputs are used to determine what time step is used in the evolution of the fluid-particle system in MFiX-Exa.
+There are several ways that the inputs are used to determine what time step is used in the evolution of the fluid-particle system in MFIX-Exa.

 1) In a pure particle case, the :cpp:`mfix.fixed_dt`, if specified, is only used to determine the frequency of outputs, it has no effect on the "dtsolid" used in the particle evaluation.
 If you do not specify a positive